WHAT YOU NEED TO KNOW BEFORE WRITING YOUR COMMON APPLICATION ESSAY.

 More importantly, they want to know and understand the STORY behind your PASSIONS, GOALS, ASPIRATIONS, MOTIVATIONS, STRUGGLES, SUCCESSES, and IDENTITIES.
 According to Michelle A. Hernandez, former Assistant Director of Admissions at Dartmouth College, the best kind of application essays are the “slice-of-life” essays: a “ small, seemingly insignificant incident that sheds lights on your personality or any factors in your background that have influenced what kind of person you are”.

 Also, you would want your essay to show a different part of who you are other than what is predominant in the rest of your application packet.
 For example, a straight-A student with international or national academic awards with a 3.8 GPA has already proven her/his academic abilities but so do hundreds of other applicants.
-Hence, a refreshing perspective for admission officers would be through the essay where you perhaps write about the story behind one of your extracurricular activity.
+Hence, a refreshing perspective for admission officers would be through the essay where you perhaps write about the story behind one of your extracurricular activities.
 For instance, as a football fan and player, you fought for your school administration to allow you to start a girl’s football team in your high school.
 Your essay may describe the frustration and obstacles you faced.
 Such an essay shows determination and a strong sense of conviction and passion: qualities a lot of schools look out for in their students

 Sometimes, when I read some essays, I see students make the fundamental error of writing a beautiful essay that does not answer the question all.
 Such an essay sends the wrong message: you are inattentive to detail and you submitted a rushed piece of work.
 Probably an essay you wrote the night before the deadline date.
 In any case, you did a poor job and that does not bode well for you.